 - Call one of our Adoption Centers.
 Call one of our adoption centers, we may be able to offer suggestions and helpful advice based on your exact circumstances.
 Click on the Adoption Center closest to you below to learn more.

 Surrendering your Pet to the MSPCA

 If you are no longer able to care for your animal, you can bring him/her to the MSPCA.
+We ask that you call our adoption centers in order to make an appointment for surrender.
 Our Adoption Centers take in owned animals as well as stray cats and small mammals.
-If you find a stray dog please contact the animal control officer in the town in which the dog was found.
+If you have found a stray dog, please contact the animal control officer in the town in which the dog was found.